Inside the 294 Files

 What's Hidden — and What Isn't

-44 of 78 files (56%) contain redactions.
+Release 01: 108 of 158 files (67%) contain redactions.
+Release 02 (64 files) redaction analysis pending.
 The stated policy is significant: redactions protect witnesses and facilities — not UAP information itself.

 What IS Redacted